ouspg/CompSec/Lab1_Fuzzing/README.md

 ## Background

 This week’s theme is fuzzing.
 Tasks are designed to be done with the provided Kali Linux virtual machine, see the [course mainpage](https://github.com/ouspg/CompSec) for instructions how to run the virtual machine (VM).
-The provided Kali VM has all the required tools preinstalled, but if you have your own computer with some othe Linux distribution, you are free to use it, just install all the required tools.
+The provided Kali VM has all the required tools preinstalled, but if you have your own computer with some other Linux distribution, you are free to use it, just install all the required tools.

 In a nutshell, fuzz testing a.k.a. fuzzing is a software testing method that includes feeding malformed and unexpected input data to a program, device or system.
 The programs that are used to perform fuzz testing are commonly called fuzzers.
 The main goal of fuzzing is to make the target system behave *unexpectedly*.
 From the security perspective, the goal is to find and analyze those unexpected behaviours for possible exploits and figure out a way to fix it.